-Mallika Tharakan is a social scientist working in the development sector for the last 14 years.
-She has a Master’s Degree in Social Work from the TATA Institute of Social Sciences (TISS), Mumbai.
-She currently plays the role of the Results Delivery Officer and Lead, Knowledge Management at KHPT.
-She was a journalist with the New Indian Express before she found her call and crossed streams.
+Dr Mallika Biddappa Tharakan is a social scientist working in the development sector for the last 18 years.
+She has a PhD in Development studies and Master’s Degree in Social Work from the TATA Institute of Social Sciences (TISS), Mumbai.

 Manoj is a public health professional with more than 10 years of experience in health systems research and program implementation.
 He has years of experience in leading implementation research and population-based randomized controlled trial programs.
 His expertise lies in designing, implementing, and ensuring quality improvement techniques for improved health care; he brings experience in the organization of chronic care systems especially at the primary healthcare level.
 He is recently engaged in designing and implementing population-level programs in the area of non-communicable diseases, tuberculosis, and maternal and child health.
 He is leading the quality improvement and quality of life portfolio in the CPHC thematic area at KHPT; in the past, he led an urban health system based project aiming to strengthen the continuum of care for non-communicable disease in primary health care settings.
 He has several publications in peer-reviewed, indexed international/ national journals.